zidehen/CV/README.md

 #### Ability to perform under pressure

 Working in an intensive care unit is a high-pressure environment by nature, but it became even more so during the COVID pandemic.
 Instead of the usual 1:1 nurse-to-patient ratio, we were forced to boost it to 1:2 or 1:3, greatly increasing our workload.
 Despite the intense pressure, I was able to rise to the occasion by not allowing my stress and emotions to get in the way of providing my patients with life-saving care and treatment.
 They remained my top priority, and I did everything I could to assure their safety, including asking for help when I needed it.
+It was equally vital for me to also support my fellow colleagues in these situations, in order to boost team morale and create a positive working environment.

 #### Team player

 Teamwork has always been an important aspect of my nursing role since we work as part of a multi-disciplinary team that includes doctors, physiotherapists, clinical experts, and others to give the best possible patient care.
 In one instance, I had a patient that became acutely unwell and needed urgent attention.
 I continued to monitor the patient closely but I also needed to alert the other nurses in my bay and the medical team for their assistance.
 After much deliberation, each of us were assigned a task to carry out in order to stabilise the  patient.

 Additionally, being a team player was integral to my success at Makers.
 Working on group projects in small teams of 5-6 people to meet the project goals as well as pairing up daily to work on the weekly challenges both required strong collaboration and communication.
+Whenever we would get stuck on problem, I believe I am very good at boosting team morale and

 ## Education